WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 **<ins>Relative humidity</ins>**

-All of this is nice but we don't know the rule regulating those two transfers.
+All of this is nice but we don't know the rules regulating those two transfers.

 You probably experienced that a glass of water will empty by itself, given a week or two.
 Meanwhile, that 5 years old bottle of water in your car probably has developed an alien ecosystem (and at this point, you're too afraid to throw it away).